galactic-embassy/space-manifesto/README.md

 ## Principles

 1.	**Exploration:** \
+We recognize the importance of space exploration for the future of humanity, both in terms of scientific discovery and potential resources.
-We will actively explore and chart the vast expanse of space, seeking out new worlds and discovering the mysteries of the universe.
+Thereforw, we will actively explore and chart the vast expanse of space, seeking out new worlds and discovering the mysteries of the universe.

 2.	**Cooperation:** \
 We will work together as a global community, pooling our resources and knowledge to achieve common goals.